discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Notable Traits:**

-- <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
+- <Trait name="Swift Termination"/> - 20% damage increase when an enemy is below 50% health.
 - <Trait name="Dance of Death"/> - Can be taken in place of <Trait name="Swift Termination"/> if you are struggling with survivability.
 Generally not recommended as it is a DPS loss.
 - <Trait name="Rising Tide"/> - Always taken.
 It provides a 7% damage increase while your health is above 90%.
-- <Trait name="Charged Mists"/> - Always taken.One of the key parts to being a Renegade playing is Legend swapping below 10 energy to ativate this trait, granting bonus 25 energy.
+- <Trait name="Charged Mists"/> - Always taken.
+One of the key parts to being a Renegade playing is Legend swapping below 10 energy to ativate this trait, granting bonus 25 energy.
 - <Trait name="Ashen Demeanor"/> - Always taken.
 Provides <Condition name="Vulnerability"/> to CC'd targets.
-- <Trait name="Brutal Momentum"/> - Increases Critical chance endurance is full.
+- <Trait name="Brutal Momentum"/> - Increases Critical chance when endurance is full.
 Try to anticipate mechanics that require dodging and replace it with <Skill name="Warding Rift"/> , <Skill name="Unrelenting Assault"/> or  <Skill name="Imperial Guard"/>.
 - <Trait name="Righteous Rebel"/> - The duration of <Boon name="Alacrity"/> shared from <Skill name="Orders from Above"/> is increased by 50%.
-Almost always taken. _See note under <Trait name="Lasting Legacy"/> for more information.
+Almost always taken. _See note under <Trait name="Lasting Legacy"/> for more information_.

 ### Legends